danekf/web-socket-exploration/README.md

 <br>

 ## Managed Solution VS Self Hosted Server
-<p>When looking at implementing a web socket, the question final question is whether to self host a solution or use a third party managed solution.</p>
+<p>When looking at implementing a web socket, on of the final questions to ask ourselves is whether to self host a solution or use a third party managed solution.</p>
 <p>For self hosting, popular servers include <a href='https://faye.jcoglan.com/'>FAYE</a> for Ruby or <a href='https://www.npmjs.com/package/websocket'>websocket</a> in NodeJS (as seen with the Deeper Dive example).
 A self hosted solution, while the most complex solution, is the most flexible.
 You are able to tailor each step of the process yourself and optimize yourself.</p>
-<p>However, while it is easy to setup a simple web socket server and client, it may be of interest to leverage a managed solution.</p>
+<p>While it is easy to setup a simple web socket server and client, it may be of interest to leverage a managed solution.</p>

-<p>A managed solution, such as <a href="">Pusher</a> offer pre-built solutions to lower development time and allows your team to focus on what you want your application to achieve, rather than implementing the web socket.
+<p>A managed solution, such as <a href="">Pusher</a> offers pre-built solutions to lower development time and allows your team to focus on what you want your application to achieve, rather than implementing the web socket.
 They also have the ability to scale solutions easily as your application use grows, once again lowering the development burden.
-For a smaller team this is a very attractive prospect and is well worth considering when you want to focus your teams attention to other features.
-A pre built solution also allows for easier addition of realtime data later into development, when a smaller subset of realtime features is required.</p>
+For a smaller team this is a very attractive prospect and is well worth considering when you want to focus your team's attention on other features.
+A pre-built solution also allows for easier addition of realtime data later into development, when a smaller subset of realtime features is required.</p>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>